 Leonardo da Vinci by Walter Isaacson

-This book sparked a lot of curiosity in me.
-It gave a lot of motivation to write more and think about what legacy I am leaving behind.
+This book sparked more curiosity in me.
+It gave me the motivation to write more and think about what legacy I am leaving.
 As the quote below mentions, 500 years later we are still learning from Leonardo’s notes.
-I like the list of lessons to learn in the conclusion.

 My Favorite Quote